Sgt. Edmund Foster Van Galder

 Being a mechanic, Edmund's job was too keep as many of the tanks running as possible.
 To do this he and the other mechanics often were scavengers and took parts off tanks that had been disabled.
 These tanks were often recovered after battles against the Japanese.

-Edmund and his company boarded their trucks and drove to Mariveles.
-From there, they walked to Mariveles Airfield and sat and waited.
+The company finally boarded their trucks and drove to just outside of Mariveles.
+From there, they walked to Mariveles Airfield and were told to sit.
 As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

 As they sat watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car in front of the Japanese soldiers.
 He got out of the car and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
 The Japanese sergeant ordered the soldiers to lower their guns.

 Later in the day, Edmund's group of POWs was moved to a school yard in Mariveles.
 The POWs were left sitting in the sun for hours.
 The Japanese did not feed them or give them water.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
-Drum.
-These two islands had not surrendered.
+Drum. which had not surrendered.
 Shells from these two American forts began landing among the POWs.
-The POWs could do little since they had no place to hide.
-Some POWs were killed by incoming American shells.
+The POWs could do little since they had no place to hide and some POWs were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

 The POWs made their way north to San Fernando.